denis-gordeev/codex_vibecoding/nendoroid_viewer/frontend/README.md

 This directory contains a minimal Vue 3 application powered by Vite.

+It displays each figure with description, announcement and release dates and images fetched from the backend.

 ## Setup

 Install dependencies with npm (or yarn) and run the development server: